brinvex/brinvex-util-revolut/README.md

 contains information about dividends withholding tax but _profit-and-loss-csv_, _account-statement-pdf_, _account-statement-csv_ do not.

-**_Brinvex Revolut Utils_ extracts and consolidates data coming from various Revolut report formats and makes them available in simple consistent form for further processing.**
+**_Brinvex-Util-Revolut_ extracts and consolidates data coming from various Revolut report formats and makes them available in simple consistent form for further processing.**

 ## How to use it